Subsidising Inclusive Insurance to Reduce Poverty: The Capital Model

-The capital model as defined in \eqref{TheCapitalModel-Section2-Equation2} and \eqref{TheCapitalModel-Section2-Equation3} is actually a well-studied topic in ruin theory since the 1940s.
-Here, modelling is done from the point of view of an insurance company.
+The capital model as defined in \eqref{TheCapitalModel-Section2-Equation2} and \eqref{TheCapitalModel-Section2-Equation3} is in fact a topic well-studied in ruin theory since the 1940s.
+As such, well-established techniques can be easily applied to the poverty trapping context of this paper.
+In ruin theory, modelling is undertaken from the point of view of an insurance company.
 Consider the insurer\rq s surplus process $(U_t)_{t\geq 0}$ given by

-where $u$ is the insurer\rq s initial capital, $p$ is the constant premium rate, $a$ is the risk-free interest rate, $N_t$ is a Poisson process with parameter $\lambda$ which counts the number of claims in the time interval $[0,t]$, and $(Z_i)_{i=1}^\infty$ is a sequence of i.i.d. claim sizes with distribution function $G$.
-This model is also called the insurance risk model with deterministic investment, which was first proposed by \cite{Article:Segerdahl1942} and subsequently studied by \cite{Article:Harrison1977} and \cite{Article:Sundt1995}.
-For a detailed literature review on this model prior to the turn of the century, readers can consult \cite{Article:Paulsen1998}.
+where $u$ is the insurer\rq s initial capital, $p$ is the constant premium rate, $\nu$ is the risk-free interest rate, $N_t$ is a Poisson process with parameter $\lambda$ which counts the number of claims in the time interval $[0,t]$ and $(Z_i)_{i=1}^\infty$ is a sequence of i.i.d. claim sizes with distribution function $G_{Z}$.
+This model is also called the insurance risk model with deterministic investment, first proposed by \cite{Article:Segerdahl1942} and subsequently studied by \cite{Article:Harrison1977} and \cite{Article:Sundt1995}.
+For a detailed literature review on this model prior to the turn of the century, readers may consult \cite{Article:Paulsen1998}.

 Observe that when $p=0$, the insurance model \eqref{TheCapitalModel-Section2-Equation5} for positive surplus is equivalent to the capital model \eqref{TheCapitalModel-Section2-Equation2} and \eqref{TheCapitalModel-Section2-Equation3} above the poverty line $x^*=0$.
-Subsequently, the capital growth rate $r$ in our model corresponds to the risk-free investment rate $a$ of the insurer\rq s surplus model.
-More connections between these two models will be made in the next section after the first hitting time is introduced.
+Subsequently, the capital growth rate $r$ in our model corresponds to the risk-free investment rate $\nu$ of the insurer\rq s surplus model.
+More connections between these two models will be made in the next section following introduction of the trapping time.